4. Motion in 2D and 3D#

 The Verification

-# Verification: plane in a wind (vector addition)
+# Verification of plane motion in a wind

 import numpy as np